ADHD maybe one of the most controversial 'diseases' of childhood.

 Claims of over- and under-diagnosis confuse parents.
 Estimates of incidence and prevalence vary widely, with somewhere between 3% and 11% of children diagnosed (depending on the source for statistics).
 Boys are over-represented in ADHD diagnosis, comprising approximately two-thirds of those given an ADHD label.

 What is ADHD

-There are three types (or presentations) of ADHD: Hyperactive and impulsive; inattentive; and a combined type.
+There are many types (or presentations) of ADHD: Hyperactive and impulsive; inattentive; and a combined type.

 For a child to 'have' ADHD, he or she must present to the clinician with at least six of the following behaviours:

 - Fails to give close attention to details or makes careless mistakes.

 - Has difficulty sustaining attention.

 - Avoids or dislikes activities requiring a lot of thinking.

 - Loses things.

 - Is easily distracted.